fry69/loadenv/README.md

 ## Bugs

-The `$HOME/.env` directory name may already been taken.

-The current implementation may have problems with spaces in the filename for `.env` files.
+The current implementation may have problems with spaces in the filename for `.loadenv` files.

 ## License